Stony Brook University: Tuition

-Student body

-In fall 2021, the university had an enrollment of 26,782 students: 18,010 undergraduate students and 8,772 graduate students.

-Of all students, 23,072 (86 percent) are U.S. citizens or permanent residents representing all states of the United States and 3,536 (13 percent) are international students representing over a hundred countries around the world.

-21,103 students hail from New York state, accounting for 79 percent of the student body.
-12,061 students (45 percent) of the student body reside in Nassau or Suffolk County on Long Island, while 6,766 students (25 percent) reside in New York City.

-2,276 students (8.5 percent) reside north of New York City, with Westchester County, Rockland County and Orange County as the three most common.
-7.3 percent of students live out of state, most represented by New Jersey, California and Connecticut.

-Half of Stony Brook's international students hail from China.
-An additional 18% come from India and 10% from South Korea.
-In 2021, there were more Asian American undergraduate students than White American students attending Stony Brook for the first time in the university's history.
+Undergraduate admissions

+Admission to Stony Brook University is classified as "more selective" by the Carnegie Classification of Institutions of Higher Education.
+The Princeton Review gives Stony Brook an "Admissions Selectivity Rating" of 93.

+In 2023, the university received 50,341 applications.
+It extended offers of admission to 24,670 applicants, or 49%, after holistic review that includes examination of academic rigor, performance and admissions test scores.
+3,569 accepted students chose to enroll, a yield rate of 14.5%.

+Stony Brook does not require applicants to submit a standardized test score.
+Of the 36% of incoming students in 2023 who submitted SAT scores, the interquartile range for math and reading was 680–770 and 640–720 respectively.
+Of the 3% of incoming students in 2023 who submitted ACT scores, the interquartile range was 28–33.
+Of all matriculating students, the average high school GPA is 93.52 on a 100-point scale.

-Rankings
+Rankings and reputation

-In 2022, U.S. News & World Report ranked Stony Brook University 77th overall among national universities and 31st among public universities.
-In the same year, the QS US University Rankings ranked Stony Brook University as No. 39 in the US.
-In the same year, Stony Brook University was ranked the top public university in New York.
+In 2023, U.S. News & World Report ranked Stony Brook University 58th overall among national universities and 26th among public universities.
+In 2022, the QS US University Rankings ranked Stony Brook University as No. 39 in the US.
+In 2023, Stony Brook University was again ranked the top public university in New York.

 In 2020, The Wall Street Journal ranked Stony Brook University tied with two others as the second-best public school in the Northeastern United States.

 In 2015, Kiplinger's Personal Finance ranked Stony Brook 33rd best value among the country's public institutions for in-state students, and 26th for out-of-state students.
 In 2012, The Wall Street Journal ranked Stony Brook 8th among public universities sending students to elite graduate programs.

 As of 2022, U.S. News & World Report has given the following rankings to graduate programs at Stony Brook: